poftwaresatent/sfl2/README.md

 Sunflower uses [Doxygen][] to provide documentation through comments inside the sourcecode.
-You can either rely on the fact that the vast majority of these comments is in the class declarations (ie header files), or use the `make doc` target which generates the HTML documentation and places it underneath the top-level source directory into a directory called `html.`
+You can either rely on the fact that the vast majority of these comments is in the class declarations (ie header files), or go into the `doc/` subfolder and run Doxygen there.

+    cd doc
+    doxygen Doxyfile

+Open the resulting `html/index.html` file to start browsing the documentation.
+It's still somewhat under construction, of course...

 [Doxygen]: http://www.doxygen.org